IBE160/simple-todo/docs/prd.md

 so that I can keep my to-do list accurate and up-to-date.

 **Acceptance Criteria:**
-1. A user can edit the description of a task.
+1. A protected API endpoint (e.g., `PUT /tasks/{task_id}`) allows updating a task's description, category, deadline, and status.
-2. A user can change the category of a task.
+2. The endpoint verifies that the task being updated belongs to the authenticated user.
-3. A user can update the deadline of a task.
+3. The UI provides a way to edit a task (e.g., an "Edit" button that opens a modal).
-4. A user can change the status of a task to one of the following states: 'To Do', 'In Progress', 'Completed', or 'Archived'.
+4. The UI allows changing a task's status (e.g., a dropdown menu with 'To Do', 'In Progress', 'Completed').
-5. Changes to a task are saved and reflected in the task list.
+5. Changes are saved and reflected in the task list.

 ### Story 3.4: Delete Task